Charles Bidwill: Death and legacy

 Bill Bidwill bought his elder brother's share in 1972.
 During Bill's time as owner, the team relocated once more, to Phoenix, Arizona, in 1988, and since 1994 have been known as the Arizona Cardinals.
 He remained sole owner until his death in 2019.
 His son Michael Bidwill, who had been team president and operating head of the franchise since 2007, inherited the team.
-Only the Bears (owned by Halas and his descendants since 1921) and the New York Giants (owned by the Mara family since their founding in 1925) have been in the hands of one family longer than the Cardinals.